The Benefits of the Romanian Deadlift – Garage Gym Builder

 #4 – The RDL Delivers Superb Results in Firming Up the Backside.

 Within only a few months of performing the RDL, exercisers saw improvement in the toning of their backside.

 #5 – The RDL Can be Split into Two Days of Exercise

 When you are employing the RDL, pattern your routine, so one day of your workout concentrates on the quads while the other day focuses on hip extensor intensive exercises.
 Rest between each workout day to reduce the stressors placed on the affected muscles.

 HOW TO DO THE ROMANIAN DEADLIFT [TECHNIQUE]

-In order to integrate this exercise movement into your workout routine, you need to set the racks to knee level in the power rack (see our power rack guide here).
-Safety rods are not needed when performing the RDL.
-If you lose your grip, simply let go of the weight.
+To integrate this exercise movement into your workout routine, you need to set the racks to knee level in the power rack (see our power rack guide here).
+Safety rods are not required when performing the RDL.
+If you lose your grip, let go of the weight.
 Set an Olympic style bar on the rack.
 Next, walk toward the bar and squat slightly, maintaining a slight curve in the lower part of the back.
 Grasp the bar and stand.

 Notes on form:

 The hands should be positioned shoulder width or slightly wider.
 Step back and get ready for the movement.
-Ensure that your feet are positioned shoulder-width apart and that the chest is held high.
-Agaom. tje back should be slightly curved and the knees slightly bent (never locked).
+Ensure that your feet are placed shoulder-width apart and that the chest is held high.
+The back should be slightly curved, and the knees slightly bent (never locked).